nixiesearch/nixiesearch/docs/docs/reference/api/search/filter.md

 # Filters

-Filters allow you to select a subset of documents for search based on a set of predicates.
+Filters allow you to search over a subset of documents based on a set of predicates.
 Compared to traditional Lucene-based search engines, Nixiesearch filters are defined separately from the text query and do not affect ranking:

 ```json
 {